ink2819/bookbot/TUTORIAL.md

 Then, you can go to your GitHub repo,

--->click on 'Actions'--> 'Run Scraper'-->“Run workflow”
+-->click on 'Actions'--> 'Run Scraper'--> Run workflow

-After it completes, you can download the output.csv from the Artifacts section.
+then it will appear as a file in your repo.

 ## Part Three: Re-arrange Your Internal Organs to Become an Instagram Graph API Authorized User